 - Reverse some of the effects substance abuse has caused

 In order for addiction treatment to be effective, it must address underlying issues along with the drug use.
-Without therapy, many individuals keep the same unhealthy behaviors and attitudes that led to the abuse of drugs in the first place.
-Recovering addicts usually can’t make long-term changes that will allow them to stay sober unless they get the help they need from professional treatment and specifically from therapy.
+Without therapy, many individuals keep the same unhealthy behaviors and attitudes that led to substance abuse in the first place.
+Recovering addicts usually can’t make long-term changes that will allow them to stay sober unless they get the help they need from professional treatment.

 What Types of Behavioral Therapies Are There?

-There are many different types of behavioral therapies that have been found to be effective for addiction treatment.
+There are many types of therapy for drug addiction that can be effective for recovery.
 In fact, many individuals and their doctors work together to create a treatment plan that utilizes more than one type of therapy in order to achieve a well-rounded recovery.

-Some of the most commonly used behavioral therapies for addiction rehab include
+Some of the most commonly used drug abuse therapy options include: